Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be found in the tabbed pages below.

 Personal and real property taxes

-Property assessments are conducted by the Assessment Division, Real Property Tax Administration, Office of Tax and Revenue.
+Property assessments are conducted by the Office of Tax and Revenue's Real Property Tax Administration, Assessment Division.

 The tax rate is the amount of tax on each $100 of the assessed value of the property.
 Rates differ for each class of property.
 The rates are established by the Council of the District of Columbia and may change from year to year.
 Check current rates at the Office of Tax and Revenue website.